kyma-incubator/compass/docs/internal/investigations/rest-adapters/rest-adapter-for-graphql.md

 Challenges:

-- in the former API, there is a service which seems to be equivalent to API Package that is missing in Compass
+- in the former API, there is a service which seems to be equivalent to API Bundle that is missing in Compass
 - `identifier` has no mapping in the Compass API
 - you cannot label ServiceClass using Compass API
 - specificationURL, specificationCredentials, specificationRequestParameters can be mapped to FetchRequest, but it is not yet implemented